 Florida Statues governing redevelopment areas require Agency's to provide an annual report to its Governing Body by March 31st.
-This 2021 Annual Report contains an unaudited Financial Statement and a summary of undertaken activities for the Agency's thirteen year of operation, covering the period from October 1, 2020 to September 30, 2021.
+This 2022 Annual Report contains an unaudited Financial Statement and a summary of undertaken activities for the Agency's fourteen year of operation, covering the period from October 1, 2021 to September 30, 2022.

-The Board approved a resolution appointing itself as the CRA Board of Commissioners.
-As of the end of this reporting period, the CRA Board of Commissioners consisted of Jose "Pepe" Diaz (Chairman), Oliver G. Gilbert III (Vice Chairman), Senator René Garcia, Keon Hardemon, Sally A. Heyman, Danielle Cohen Higgins, Eileen Higgins, Joe A. Martinez, Kionne L. McGhee, Jean Monestime, Raquel A. Regalado, Rebeca Sosa, and Senator Javier D. Souto.
+On May 3, 2022, the Board adopted Ordinance Number O-22-46 creating the Agency as a public body corporate and political.
+However, as of the end of this reporting period, a Board of Commissioners to the Agency was not yet appointed.
+Therefore the CRA Board of Commissioners during the reporting period consisted of Jose "Pepe" Diaz (Chairman), Oliver G. Gilbert III (Vice Chairman), Senator René Garcia, Keon Hardemon, Sally A. Heyman, Danielle Cohen Higgins, Eileen Higgins, Joe A. Martinez, Kionne L. McGhee, Jean Monestime, Raquel A. Regalado, Rebeca Sosa, and Senator Javier D. Souto.

 Miami-Dade County professional staff from the Office of Management and Budget (OMB) provides administrative support to the Agency.
-The effort is led by Jorge M. Fernandez Jr., OMB Deputy Director, assisted by Jason E. Rodriguez, Senior Business Analyst.
+The effort is led by Rasha Cameau., OMB Assistant Director, assisted by Jason E. Rodriguez, Senior Business Analyst.
 The County Attorney's office provided legal counsel through Assistant County Attorney Terrence A. Smith.